wp-plugins/ajaxify-wordpress-site/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Added: Now all the meta tags are updating with every ajax load.
+This will increase the SEO functionality.

 = 1.3.4 =
 * Updated: Previously search form was ajaxify on click event, it is modified to form submit event.
 Form ID should be 'searchform' and text box ID should be 's'.
 * Updated: Changed the fading effect while site's statechange occur.